 When used with a foam pad, the loop straps do a great job of making a draft-free seal that conforms to my body.
 The edges of the quilt stay in place even when I roll around at night around.
 Even when I turn on my side, I’m draft-free with both straps in place.
 However, turning inside the quilt is easier on an inflatable pad and an inflatable pad stays on the ground more easily.
 I also have an easier time fastening the strap clips on the less flexible inflatable pad.

 The temperature ratings that quilt manufacturers assign to their quilts are not directly comparable to the EN ratings used for sleeping bags because there’s no industry-standard testing methodology for measuring quilt warms that accounts for individual, age, or gender differences.
 Personally, I found the 20-degree Revelation Quilt reviewed here to be less insulating than a 20-degree mummy sleeping bag and best used for temperatures above freezing.
 But this is an area with a great deal of personal variability.
-If you plan to use a Revelation Quilt in temperatures below freezing, I’d suggest getting one that rated at least 10 degrees colder than the lowest temperature you expect to encounter.
+If you plan to use a Revelation Quilt in temperatures below freezing, I’d suggest getting one that is rated at least 10 degrees colder than the lowest temperature you expect to encounter.